-Louisa O’Connell runs the hedgehog rescue from the back garden of her home on Cherry Tree Avenue along with a team of volunteer foster carers.
+After launching her venture in August, Louisa O’Connell runs the hedgehog rescue from the back garden of her home on Cherry Tree Avenue along with a team of volunteer foster carers.

 Fareham dog walker and trainer Ian 'Wiggy' Symes thought to be killed by XL American Bully breed dog

 Crash on M27 at Fareham leaves two lanes blocked causing heavy delays for drivers in heatwave

 River Ems crisis: Westbourne villagers plead with Portsmouth Water to introduce a hosepipe ban